 |i.
 Number of complaints received ||- Nil |

 |ii.
 Number of complaints disposed of ||- NA |

 Statement pursuant to Section 134 of the Companies Act 2013 read with the Companies(Particulars of Employees) Rules 1975 and Section 197(12) of the Companies Act 2013 readwith Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 is annexed to Annexure G attached to this report.

-A report on corporate governance is annexed and forms part of this report.
-The Companyhas complied with the conditions relating to corporate governance as stipulated inRegulation 27 of SEBI (Listing Obligation & Disclosure Requirements) Regulation 2015.
+A report on Corporate Governance is annexed and forms part of this report.
+The Companyhas complied with the conditions relating to Corporate Governance as stipulated inRegulation 27 of SEBI (Listing Obligation & Disclosure Requirements) Regulations2015.

-As required under Regulation 33 (2) (a) of the SEBI(Listing Obligations and DisclosureRequirements) Regulations 2015 the Managing Director and the Chief Financial Officer havefurnished necessary certificate to the Board on the Financial Statementspresented.
+As required under Regulation 33 (2) (a) of the SEBI(Listing Obligations and DisclosureRequirements) Regulations 2015 the Managing Director and the Chief Financial Officer ofthe Company have furnished necessary certificate to the Board on the Financial Statementspresented.

 VIGIL MECHANISM AND WHISTLE BLOWER POLICY

 The Company has provided for adequate safeguards to deal with instances of fraud andmismanagement and to report concerns about unethical behavior or any violation of theCompany's Code of Conduct.
 During the year under review there were no complaints receivedunder this mechanism.
-The policy can be accessed on the Company's website athttp://www.magnacast.com/ financial/227.pdf
+The policy can be accessed on the Company's website athttps://www.magnacast.com/uploads/invsubpdf/ invsubpdf2020-02-10-9q3i5e4127030df7c.pdf

 We pray for the grace of the Almighty for further growth of the Company.